 But, I didn’t want to exclude MBA for the sake of it as I know the popularity of the course.

-Keeping this in mind I’m going ahead with a list of top best finance and banking courses available in India, which would help you to make good use of your passion.
+Keeping this in mind I’m going ahead with a list of top best careers courses available in India, which would help you to make good use of your passion.

 I have broadly divided the courses into the following sections:

 Probably the most obvious choice for anybody who wishes to make a career in financial services is to do an MBA in finance.

 The advantage that an MBA has over any other format is that it allows you a good all round exposure to various aspects of finance, whether it’s accounting, cost accounting, financial modeling, statistics and so on.